yamt/toywasm/README.md

   directly where possible.
 That is, it doesn't "compile" wasm bytecode into intermediate code.

-  Unfortunately, wasm is simply not efficient to execute that way.
+  Unfortunately, wasm bytecode is simply not efficient to execute that way.
 It's basically designed to be somehow "compiled" at the load time.

   Many of interpreters out there translate wasm bytecode to their internal bytecode for performance reasons.
 Wasm3 and WAMR "fast" interpreter